• Skip to primary navigation

 • Reduce heat and add pre-cooked noodles, tofu and green onions to skillet.
 Pour over sauce and mix well to combine.
 Allow everything to cook for another minute or so until it's heated through.

-• Serve in large bowls decorated with cilantro leaves, toasted almond pieces and lime wedges if desired.
+• Serve in large bowls decorated with cilantro leaves, toasted almond pieces or sesame seeds and lime wedges if desired.

 Tried this recipe?Leave a rating above and mention @vancouverwithlove or tag #vancouverwithlove on Instagram!